modelEAU/meteaudata/README.md

 - `function_info`: An instance of FunctionInfo providing details such as the name of the function, version, author, and reference URL.
 - `run_datetime`: The date and time when the transformation was applied.
 - `requires_calibration`: A boolean indicating whether the transformation requires calibration data.
-- `calibration_info`: Optional.
-An instance of CalibrationInfo if calibration is involved, providing further details about the calibration.
 - `parameters`: Optional.
 An instance of Parameters storing any parameters used in the transformation.
 - `suffix`: A string appended to the name of the output series to denote this specific transformation step.
 By convention, suffixes are made of 3 or 4-letter words or abbreviations that briefly designate the applied transformation.
 The suffix should NEVER contain an underscore ("_"), as underscores are used to distinguish important parts of the time series name.
 Instead, if the suffix contains several words, link them using a dash "-".